 Tracking Your Case Status Online

 Did you know you can conveniently track your immigration case status online using the receipt number found on your Form I-797C, Notice of Action?
-This receipt number serves as a unique identifier for your case and allows you to monitor progress, receive timely updates, and access any new notices issued by USCIS.
-Staying proactive by regularly checking your case status can help you avoid missing critical deadlines or requests for additional evidence.
+This receipt number acts as a unique identifier for your case, enabling you to monitor every stage of your application or petition with precision.
+By regularly checking your case status, you gain access to timely updates such as receipt acknowledgments, requests for additional evidence (RFEs), biometric appointment schedules, interview notices, and final decisions.
+Staying proactive in this way helps you avoid missing critical deadlines, reduces anxiety, and ensures you respond promptly to any USCIS communications.

 When to Contact an Immigration Attorney